 Still, the camera’s longer lens makes for fewer geometric distortions, which is a bonus.
 It’s reasonably sharp in the center in optimal lighting.
 Unfortunately, the bokeh isn’t particularly interesting as it sits in-between the modern ultra-corrected lenses and the vintage “swirling” kind.

 You may have noticed that this camera is sold under three distinct brands.
 In this final section of the review, I’ll go over each, starting with the original camera maker: Blada.

-Blada was a German camera manufacturer with a typical post-war story of being split in half by the Berlin Wall.
-The name may seem unfamiliar as they usually produced original or clone cameras/parts to be white-labelled for resale by third-party brands.
-It’s tough to pinpoint where on the cheap-quality scale they stand as their objectives varied greatly depending on whom the product is being built for and at what point in their turbulent history.
+Blada (the OEM of this camera) was a German camera manufacturer with a typical post-war story of being split in half by the Berlin Wall.
+The name may seem unfamiliar to some, as they usually produced original or clone cameras/parts meant to be white-labelled for resale by third-party brands.
+It’s tough to pinpoint where on the cheap↔quality scale they stand as their objectives varied greatly depending on whom the product is being built for and at what point in their turbulent history.